myelinio/myelin.io/content/blog/recommender-demo.md

     curl -v -d "${DATA}" "${PROXY_URL}"
     ```

-    This returns a rating for user 10, item 3 and user 10, item 4.
+    This returns the top 10 recommendation for user 3 and 4.

 Full code can be found [here.](https://github.com/myelinio/myelin-examples/tree/master/recommender_demo)